 - 1 glass cider

-Finely slice the onion and garlic and chop mushrooms.
+Finely slice the onion and garlic and chop the mushrooms.
 Wash and chop silverbeet into small bits.

-Pop onion, mushrooms and silverbeet into a bowl, add garlic, herbs and capers.
+Pop onion, mushrooms, and silverbeet into a bowl, and add garlic, herbs, and capers.

 Mix the meat thoroughly into this – hands are useful.